minhnpham/AWS_CFN_templates/README.md

 + Only SSH access is allowed
 + Bastion hosts have a runtime configurable Time To Live duration, after which they will be auto killed.  *Note:* Maximum TTL of 3 days is allowed.
 + Bastion hosts launched via AutoScaling group so as many can be launched as required

+### s3_bucket.json
++ Simple template to create an S3 bucket, for those moments when I forget how to do it!